Strike Attack Operational Evaluation Unit: Tornado Operational Evaluation Unit

-The Strike Attack Operational Evaluation Unit (SAOEU) originates in the RAF's Tornado Operational Evaluation Unit (TOEU), which was formed on 1 September 1983 after the earlier introduction of the Panavia Tornado GR1 to the RAF during 1981.
-Boscombe Down in Wiltshire was chosen as the home of the TOEU, and it benefits from working alongside the Aeroplane and Armament Experimental Establishment (A&AEE), which has already carried out various aircraft and weapons trials.
-Equipped with two Tornado GR1s, the TOEU's role was to test and evaluate the Tornado's weapons aiming systems, terrain following radar and conduct other trials as required.
-Although only anticipated to exist for two years, it became clear there were further requirements for development and trial work, which justified the unit's retention.
+The Strike Attack Operational Evaluation Unit originated in the RAF's Tornado Operational Evaluation Unit (TOEU).
+The unit was formed on 1 September 1983 after the earlier introduction of the Panavia Tornado GR1 to the RAF during 1981.
+Boscombe Down airfield in Wiltshire was chosen as the home of the TOEU, and it benefited from working alongside the Aeroplane and Armament Experimental Establishment, which had already carried out various aircraft and weapons trials.
+Equipped with two Tornado GR1s, the TOEU's role was to test and evaluate the Tornado's weapons aiming systems & terrain following radar and conduct other trials as required.
+Although only anticipated to exist for two years, further requirements for development and trial work, led to the unit's retention.